-- the reception centre location. - □ Meet and register evacuated residents. - □ Record contact information for those who choose to stay elsewhere.
-Complete the following forms: ICS 214, B1, B2 & C2. - □ Regularly provide status updates to the Public and those who have not yet arrived); utilize H2CommandCentre if available.
+- □ If residents are evacuated, dispatch a Reception Centre Representative to the reception centre location. - □ Meet and register evacuated residents. - □ Record contact information for those who choose to stay elsewhere.
+Complete the following forms: ICS 214, B1, B2 & C2. - □ Regularly provide status updates to the Public Safety Group Supervisor (those who have arrived \text{\textit{H}2CommandCentre} and those who have not yet arrived); utilize

-- Section 2: Roles & Responsibilities (Reception Centre Rep) - · Section 6: Forms
+- Section 2: Roles & Responsibilities (Reception Centre Rep) - .
+Section 6: Forms